Help with funding

 If you aren’t eligible for local authority funding, or need it topped up from another source, there are a number of charities, trusts and benevolent associations that may be able to help you depending on your condition and circumstances.
 These include:

-- The Alan Bott Centre: The Alan Bott Centre provides support for people with MS and neurological conditions to have a holiday.
+- The Alan Bott Charity: The Alan Bott Charity provides support for people with MS and neurological conditions to have a holiday.
 They can also provide help with transport.
 Click here for more information.

 - MS Society: The MS Society offers Health and Wellbeing Grants and Carers Grants for people with MS and their carers.
 To find out more contact the MS Society Grants Team on 020 8438 0700 or email email@example.com.